The Issue: Has each creditor given notice of his/her/its claim according to law?

 Caution: You may not lawfully pay any Creditor’s Claim that was presented after the expiration of the applicable statute of limitations.
 RCW 11.42.090(1) By paying a Claim unlawfully, you are subjecting yourself to personal liability to the nonprobate estate and its Beneficiaries for the amount of your payment.

-The only funds that the Notice Agent may use for the payment of a Creditor’s Claim are those received as a result of Descendant’s death by the Notice Agent or by those appointing the Notice Agent except:
+The only funds that the Notice Agent may use for the payment of a Creditor’s Claim are those received as a result of Decedent’s death by the Notice Agent or by those appointing the Notice Agent except:

 You have now completed the steps for dealing with Creditor’s Claims in a typical nonprobate estate.